lifebottle/Eternia-PSP-battery/README.md

 3. Battery should now be removed from the top-right corner

 ## Notes:
 This script should work with both the EU version and Undub version only.
+In fact, it's safer to the use the `xdelta` patches in the release.